 Individual/Couples Counseling: The provision of counseling is a core activity of CAPS.
 Most clients seek individual counseling though there are some opportunities to work with clients who are presenting for couples/relationship counseling.
 Although CAPS does not have a firm session limit, we espouse a short-term service delivery model.
 Consequently, most clients are seen biweekly between 4-8 sessions.
 CAPS has consistently seen a high volume of clients each fiscal year.
 Interns can expect to carry a steady caseload of clients, seeing approximately 17-20 counseling appointments per week.

-Interns are always encouraged to seek consultation during a crisis appointment if/when needed.
-It is the expectation that interns discuss each crisis cases during supervision with their primary supervisor even when consultation has already occurred.
+In general, interns are always encouraged to seek consultation during a crisis appointment if/when needed.
+It is the expectation that interns discuss each crisis case and high-risk client (e.g., high SI subscale on CCAPS) during supervision with their primary supervisor even when consultation has already occurred.
+If suicidal or homicidal risk is high, it is expected that the intern also inform the CAPS Training Director and Director.

-Group Counseling: Each intern is required to be involved in the CAPS group program.
+Group Counseling: Each intern is strongly encouraged to be involved in the CAPS group program.
 This can be through either co-leading a process group, psychoeducation, or support groups during the internship year.
-It is expected that the intern selects one group opportunity that matches their training needs during the internship year.
-Interns are trained to provide group screenings when they are required for therapy groups.
+If an intern chooses to co-facilitate a processing group, it is expected that the intern selects one group opportunity that matches their training needs during the internship year.
+Interns involved in therapy groups are trained to provide group screenings.

-The presenting needs of CAPS’ clients determine the number and types of group offerings.
-Types of groups that are offered include interpersonal process groups, support groups, and psychoeducational groups.
+The presenting needs of CAPS’ clients determine the number and types of group offerings provided each year.
+Types of groups that are offered include interpersonal process groups, support groups, and psychoeducational groups/workshops.

 Outreach and Consultation: Interns provide consultation with faculty, staff, and family members of students as needed.
-Outreach consists of topical presentations and general overview of CAPS services to various campus groups.
-Interns are required to conduct at least 3 topical outreach engagements during the internship year and 7 or more general outreach services.
+Outreach consists of topical presentations and a general overview of CAPS services to various campus groups.
+Interns will be provided with training on Suicide Prevention Gatekeeper Training and the opportunity to present on the topic to students, staff, and faculty.
+Interns are required to conduct at least three (3) topical outreach engagements during the internship year and seven (7) or more general outreach services.
 A total of 10 outreach engagements.

 Assessment: During orientation, the intern receives training on initial evaluations, risk assessments, and clinical diagnosis.
 In addition, interns receive training on the Counseling Center Assessment of Psychological Symptoms (CCAPS) as well as other general screening instruments used during the course of therapy (e.g., BDI, BAI).

-Provision of Supervision: Interns will provide individual supervision to advanced counseling psychology practicum students within the Counseling Psychology Department during the spring semester.
-CAPS believes having training in the provision of supervision is central to the identity as a psychologist.
+Provision of Supervision: Interns will provide individual supervision to advanced counseling psychology practicum students within the Counseling Psychology Department during the fall and spring semesters.
+Based on the number of counseling psychology students in the course, interns can supervise up to two (2) students each semester.
+CAPS strongly believes that training in the provision of supervision is central to the identity of a psychologist.

 Primary Supervision: A licensed psychologist provides the primary supervision of an intern during the internship year.
-For two hours each week, the intern meets with their supervisor to focus on case conceptualization, risk assessment, dispositional decision-making, case management, diagnosis, CCAPS assessment, and treatment planning.
-Professional development and ethical decision-making is also a focus of primary supervision.
+For two hours each week, the intern meets with their supervisor to focus on case conceptualization, risk assessment, dispositional decision-making, case management, diagnosis, CCAPS assessment, treatment planning, and provision of supervision.
+Ethical decision-making is also a focus of primary supervision.
+Professional development goals and needs are typically discussed during meetings with the Training Director.
+However, professional development goals may be discussed at times with the primary supervisor as time allows in the late fall and spring semesters.

-Intern Administrative Meeting with CAPS TD: Interns receive one hour per week as a group with the Training Director during the fall semester.
-Interns openly discuss all aspects of the internship such as daily administrative questions, case management concerns, staff/intern relationships, supervision (given/received), and professional development issues.
-The Training Director may also bring in professionals to discussion professional topic areas or provide information on a campus unit (e.g., CARE).
+Intern Supervision with CAPS TD: Interns receive one hour of supervision per week as a group with the Training Director from August through May.
+Interns openly discuss all aspects of the internship such as daily administrative questions, case management concerns, staff/intern relationships, supervision (given/received), professional development issues, and identity as a burgeoning psychologist.
 The Training Director serves as an advocate for intern growth and development.
-Typically, these meetings end at the end of fall semester unless otherwise needed as part of the intern cohort’s training goals.

-Supervision of Outreach/Consultation: Interns will typically utilize their primary and secondary supervisors to discuss the outreach programming.
+Supervision of Outreach/Crisis: Interns will always keep their primary supervisors aware of their crisis clients and outreach services.
+In addition, interns will meet with the Care Manager according to the need for supervision/consultation.
+The Outreach Coordinator will also meet with the interns for consultation and supervision needs as needed.
 Interns are expected to reflect on their outreach presentations and share their experience with their supervisors and the Outreach Coordinator.

-Interns also discuss consultation services provided to family, faculty, staff, and various campus departments with their primary supervisors.
-Interns are encouraged to consult with the outreach coordinator in collaboration with their primary supervisors regarding their outreach goals.
-Working as a team, with the outreach coordinator and the supervisors, helps interns successfully learn skills in outreach programming during the internship year.
+Interns are encouraged to consult with the outreach coordinator and care manager in collaboration with their primary supervisors regarding their outreach and crisis service goals.
+Working as a team helps interns successfully learn skills in crisis intervention and outreach programming during the internship year.

 Supervision of Assessment: Interns will utilize their primary supervision to discuss risk assessments, CCAPS, and other screeners used with their clients.
 Provision of feedback to clients is also reviewed during this supervisory meeting.
-Interns may also utilize the Care Manager and Secondary Supervisor as assessment relates to their concentration area.
+Interns may also utilize the Care Manager for consultation on risk assessment.

 C. Meetings/Additional Training

-Staff Meeting: Interns will attend CAPS Staff meetings twice per month.
+Staff Meeting: Interns will attend CAPS Staff meetings twice per month or as needed.
 During these meetings, interns will be exposed to informational meetings where departmental policies, CAPS clinical demands, and professional development issues are discussed.

 Committee on Inclusive Excellence: Interns who choose a concentration area in diversity will attend the CAPS Committee on Inclusive Excellence monthly meeting.
 This meeting typically covers various topics related to diversity issues and inclusivity.